Article

 Dutch physicist Heike Kamerlingh Onnes first liquefied helium-4 in 1908.
 By using liquid helium as a coolant, he discovered superconductivity.

 Researchers at Industrial Research Limited (IRL) in Wellington, New Zealand, have developed a ceramic material that becomes superconductive when cooled with liquid nitrogen (-196°C or 77 K).
-The critical temperature of the ceramic is high compared with that of the alloys found in high-field magnets that are part of hospital MRI scanners.
+The critical of the ceramic is high compared with that of the alloys found in high-field magnets that are part of hospital MRI scanners.
 Superconducting magnets that make use of this technological advance are far cheaper to run.

 Liquid helium and nitrogen compared